DanielsLuz/record-to-slack/README.md

 The first step is the Slack's configuration:
 * create a Slack app following [this guide](https://api.slack.com/slack-apps#creating_apps)
 * configure your redirect URLs
-* add a BOT user that will be used to sending the recordings to your workspace

 Second step is to configure your hosting.
 * Some environment variables are required